 Dividing Uncovered Medical Expenses in an Arizona Child Support Case

 Some people ask us how a child’s medical expenses that are not covered by insurance are divided between parents in an Arizona child support case.
-The Arizona Court of Appeals in the case of Amadore v.
-Lifgren addressed this issue in an appeal in that case.
+The Arizona Court of Appeals in the published case of Amadore v.
+Lifgren addressed that issue.

 Call us at (480)305-8300 to schedule your personalized consultation with one of our divorce attorneys with experience in modifying child support in Arizona.